AvSSan/CodexTest/README.md

 python cat_timer.py
 ```

 This alternative timer keeps the cute pixel cat but uses softer colors.
-The cat
+It now
+counts down to the end of a 6:00–18:00 shift by default and shows the cat at the
-now blinks and is drawn with more detail along with additional pixel art (a
+bottom of the window.
+The cat blinks and is drawn with more detail along with
-heart and a ball of yarn).
-You can change the end-of-day time with the small
+additional pixel art (a heart and a ball of yarn).
+You can change the
-input fields under the timer.
+end-of-day time with the small input fields under the timer.